Pancreas & Biliary Surgery Program

 High Marks in Surgical Quality

 This recognition reflects the outstanding performance of the hospital’s surgical teams in providing patient care at many levels.
-This distinction goes to only approximately 10% of the 680 participating hospitals entering data into NSQIP in 2016 and represents the first time that Mass General has reached this status.
+This distinction goes to only approximately 10% of the 680 participating hospitals entering data into NSQIP.
+The ACS NSQIP has recognized Mass General as a national leader for surgical outcomes for four consecutive years—2016, 2017, 2018 and 2019.

 Research & Clinical Trials